alishdipani/Neural-Style-Transfer-Audio/README.md

 	  * 1D convolutions should be used instead of 2D convolutions because each frequency has it's own samples which should not be interlinked with samples of other frequencies and also it causes unnecessary noise.

-  4. Loss Function and optimizer -
+  4. Loss Function and Optimizer -

 	  * Only style loss is considered and not the content loss.